-- The perfect brewing temperature during extraction is 195° to 205° F (90° – 96° C).
+- The perfect brewing temperature for espresso extraction is 195° to 205° F (90° – 96° C).
 Your semi-automatic most probably needs pre-warming, so that the brew group doesn’t cool down the water during extraction.
 If your machine doesn’t have a warm-up option, you can pull a blank shot before pulling the real one.
 A blank shot is just a shot without any coffee in the portafilter.

 - The golden rule is to tamp with 30 lb pressure and adjust the grind size until the shot flows perfectly.
 Some experienced baristas will slightly adjust the tamping pressure, but this requires a great hand.
 As a newbie, you should tamp at 30 lb.
 The grind size needs to be adjusted.

 - The objective is to get about 1 oz of espresso in approximately 30 seconds.
 With a semiautomatic, you can play with 5 seconds increments or decrements.
 The perfect brew time for espresso is 25 seconds from the moment it starts to pour.

 Normale, Lungo, Americano, Ristretto – Espresso Taste Is Subjective